-Growing, processing and manufacturing cannabis and its byproducts is expensive.
+Growing, processing and manufacturing cannabis and its by-products are expensive.
 The majority of the expense comes from the cost of the real estate legally permitted for cannabis use.
-High demand and low supply has driven the lease prices of these compliant properties to, at times, four times market rate.
+High demand and low supply have driven the lease prices of these compliant properties to, at times, four times market rate.
 For many cannabis operators, their lack of provable income and limited access to traditional bank loans make it near impossible to purchase the properties that their businesses so desperately need to operate.

 The other option is to find equity or angel investors.
 Profitable corporations are able to give a piece of their company to investors in return for the capital to expand operations and buy real estate.
 This takes a much different type of investor profile as the investment hinges on more than just the value of a property.
 Poor management, faulty strategy or even a bad harvest can send these investments tumbling.
 Being such a nascent industry most companies have only short track records to prove their ability to execute.
 Many investors are choosing to be part of a growing number of angel investor groups like ArcView and CannaAngels to help find the best deals and mitigate risks.